Generalizing Lusztig's total positivity: Θ -positive structures

-To prove this theorem we make use of the following fact, extracted from \cite[Proposition~4.7]{Benoist_autcon} that refines Cartan--Helgason's theorem. \begin{proposition} Let~$S$ be a connected semisimple Lie group, $V$ a real vector space, and $\pi\colon S \to \GL(V)$ an irreducible representation.
-Then $S$~preserves an acute closed convex cone~$c$ in~$V$ if and only if the representation~$\pi$ is proximal and even.
+A representation will be called \emph{proximal} if it admits a highest weight and if the corresponding weight space is $1$-dimensional.

-In this case, the union of $\mathring{c}$ and of $-\mathring{c}$ is exactly the set of vectors $v\in V$ whose stabilizers is a maximal compact subgroup of~$S$; more precisely a vector $v\in V$ belongs to $\mathring{c}$ or to $-\mathring{c}$ as soon as the Lie algebra of its stabilizer contains a maximal compact subalgebra. \end{proposition}
+To prove Theorem~\ref{thm:classification} we make use of the following fact, extracted from \cite[Proposition~4.7]{Benoist_autcon} that refines Cartan--Helgason's theorem. \begin{proposition} \begin{enumerate}[leftmargin=*] \item Let~$S$ be a connected semisimple Lie group, $V$ a real vector space, and $\pi\colon S \to \GL(V)$ an irreducible representation.
+Then $S$~preserves an acute closed convex cone~$c$ in~$V$ if and only if the representation~$\pi$ is proximal and even. \item In this case, the union of $\mathring{c}$ and of $-\mathring{c}$ is exactly the set of vectors $v\in V\smallsetminus\{0\}$ whose stabilizers contains a maximal compact subgroup of~$S$; likewise a vector $v\in V \smallsetminus\{0\}$ belongs to $\mathring{c}$ or to $-\mathring{c}$ as soon as the Lie algebra of its stabilizer contains a maximal compact subalgebra. \end{enumerate} \end{proposition}

-We shall need to understand a version of this proposition for representations of reductive groups.
+In order to apply Proposition~\ref{prop:cone-semisimple} to the semisimple part of a reductive Lie group, we establish the following result.

 \begin{proposition} Let $L$ be a connected reductive Lie group and let $S=[L,L]$ be its semisimple part.
-Let $\pi\colon L\to \GL(V)$ be an irreducible real representation. \begin{enumerate}[leftmargin=*] \item Suppose that there is an acute $\pi(L)$-invariant cone in~$V$, then the restriction $\pi|_S$ is as well irreducible (and hence proximal and even by the previous proposition). \item Suppose that $\pi|_S$ is irreducible, even, and proximal (and hence there is $c\subset V$ a $\pi(S)$-invariant convex cone by the previous proposition), then the cone~$c$ is equally $\pi(L)$-invariant. \end{enumerate} \end{proposition}
+Let $\pi\colon L\to \GL(V)$ be an irreducible real representation. \begin{enumerate}[leftmargin=*] \item Suppose that there is an acute $\pi(L)$-invariant cone in~$V$, then the restriction $\pi|_S$ is as well irreducible (and hence proximal and even by the previous proposition). \item Suppose that $\pi|_S$ is irreducible, even, and proximal (and hence there is $c\subset V$ a $\pi(S)$-invariant acute closed convex cone by the previous proposition), then the cone~$c$ is equally $\pi(L)$-invariant. \end{enumerate} \end{proposition}

 \begin{proof} The group $L$ is the almost direct product of~$Z^\circ$, the identity component of its center~$Z$, and of its semisimple part~$S$.
-Let us denote by $\mathfrak{a}^+$ a Weyl chamber in a Cartan subspace of the Lie algebra of~$S$.